 - Involve your friends: cook a meal for your friends, or invite them to an international-themed potluck.
 Organize a time to share photos, where your friends - who may or may not have studied abroad - can share their experiences.

 - Keep your international connections alive: keep in touch with the friends you met while abroad.
 Continue reading the newspapers or websites that you read while in your host country.

-- Seek out volunteer or work opportunities in your community: Houston is home to hundreds of non-profit organizations and international organizations and companies.
+- Seek out volunteer or work opportunities in your community: New Orleans is home to hundreds of non-profit organizations and international organizations and companies.
 Look for opportunities to volunteer, intern, or work with an international company, or with an organization that works with refugees or immigrants.

 - Write about your study abroad experience: we welcome your reflections and stories on your time abroad.
+The Center for Global Education produces the Global Observer and is always looking for new submissions!
 There are also dozens of magazines, websites, and blogs devoted to the writings of study abroad students such as yourself.
 As you put your experience into words, you may find yourself learning even more about your own reactions to your time abroad, and you’ll also be helping a new generation of study abroad students enrich their own experiences.
-You might have a look at online forums such as Transitions Abroad, Student Traveler, or Frontiers.
+You might have a look at online forums such as Transitions Abroad

 Citron, James L. and Vija G. Mendelson, "Coming Home: Relationships, Roots, and Unpacking," Transitions Abroad, 2005.

 Are you considering going abroad again?
 There are many opportunities for Tulane students both through Tulane offices and departments, and through external organizations.

 Tulane University’s Fellowship advisor, can assist you in preparing and applying for various international fellowships, such as Fulbright, Rhodes, Marshall, Churchill, and many, many others.